ashur7035-lgtm/ashur7035-lgtm/README.md

 ## 🔎 What I Do

-- Clean, validate, and analyze data using **Excel, SQL, and Python**
+- Clean, validate, and analyze data using **Advanced Excel, SQL, and Python**
 - Perform **Exploratory Data Analysis (EDA)** to uncover trends and patterns
 - Build interactive **Power BI dashboards and Excel reports**
 - Create KPI reports to support business decision-making